jkenton/CapableOne/cyclistic-case.md

 I then loaded the files into Microsoft Excel and familiarized myself with the data.
 The data sets each contained columns for unique ride ID, type of bike, start time, end time, start location, end location, ridership (member or casual) and then a GPS coordinate for start location and end location.
 To assist data analysis, I created two new columns.
 One was created to provide information about ride duration, the other was created to identify the day of the week for each of the rides.

-While investigating the data sets, each of them displayed a fairly common pattern.
-The columns devoted to start location and end location had an exceptional number of missing values.
+While investigating the data sets, the columns devoted to start location and end location had an exceptional number of missing values.
 After verifying that the data problem was worst for location-to-location trends, and not rideership information, I elected to remove columns that had location-related data to simplify the analysis materials.
 The concerns footnote has more detail about this decision.[^1] The trimmed data contained seven columns: ride ID, bike type, start time, end time, member/casual, ride duration, and the day of the week.

 The 12 data sets were then loaded into RStudio for further analysis.
 To this data, I loaded libraries for tidyverse, dplyr, chron, and lubridate.
 Chron and lubridate were necessary to deal with the time-based values stored in the ride duration column.

 The descriptive table below shows the number of rides purchased in a given time frame, and the number of those rides taken by members, or by casual riders.

 ## RESULTS

+---

 ### DESCRIPTIVE INFORMATION

 |Segment |Total Rides | Members | Casual|